Intent Router

 - Local-first — all classification happens on-device via

 apfel.
-No network calls are made for routing. - Graceful degradation — if the model fails to produce valid output across all retries and stages, the router falls back to
+No network calls are made for routing. - Graceful degradation — if the model fails to produce valid output across all retries and stages, the router asks for clarification rather than guessing.